jpdias/jpdias.github.io/_posts/2026-06-13-old-tricks-fighting-ai-analyst.md

   </div>
 </div>

-I received two emails, six days apart, both impersonating Endesa — a major Spanish and Portuguese electric utility — with fake overdue bill reminders written in Portuguese.
+I received two emails, six days apart, both impersonating Endesa with fake overdue electrical bill reminders written in _correct_ Portuguese.
 This lure is not new and was sent from compromised or purpose-registered domains using PHPMailer 6.5.3.
 SPF, DKIM, and DMARC all passed Outlook's authentication checks, and both messages landed directly in the inbox.

 - 2026-04-15: `noreply@notificacionfdh7.ahcomms.net`, Lembrete de pagamento pendente – 92268, Bing redirect to `blueberginternational.com`
 - 2026-04-21: `oficial@server-833l.appmissao.com.br`, Lembrete de pagamento pendente 82841, Wix `filesusr.com` hosted page

 The emails follow the same template: a clean HTML message with the Endesa logo loaded directly from `endesaclientes.com`, a fake overdue balance (€137.11 and €146.21 respectively), a fake contract number, and a prominent "Regularizar Pagamento Agora" button.
-The URL cloaking is worth noting but common nowadays.

 * **April 15, 2026:** A **Bing click-tracking redirect** (`bing.com/ck/a`) chains through `blueberginternational.com` before reaching the ISO download.
 This makes the visible URL appear more trustworthy than the final destination.
 This is also a [common trend on the current phishing campaigns](https://www.levelblue.com/blogs/spiderlabs-blog/trusted-domain-hidden-danger-deceptive-url-redirections-in-email-phishing-attacks).
 * **April 21, 2026:** A **Wix `filesusr.com`** hosted landing page abuses Wix's legitimate reputation to present the ISO download prompt and bypass URL reputation checks.